-We accept that one part of language acquisition must indeed be to assign the right internal boundaries (“chunks”) to external stimuli.
-In Generative Grammar, notably in the recent Minimalist Program, cyclic points of closure (called phases) in the derivation of complex sentences are currently countenanced, with many subtle and experimentally validated consequences (Chomsky, 2001; Epstein & Seely, 2002) (Gallego, 2012).
+Facts and logic indicate that it must be true that one part of language acquisition must indeed be to assign the right internal boundaries (“chunks”) to external stimuli.
+That chunking is an inextricable feature of language processing goes back to Miller, 1955 and others (e.g., Carroll and Bever, 1972; ????)
+In structural theories, such as Generative Grammar, notably in the recent Minimalist Program, cyclic points of closure (called phases) in the derivation of complex sentences are currently countenanced, with many subtle and experimentally validated consequences (Chomsky, 2001; Epstein & Seely, 2002) (Gallego, 2012).
 This approach is totally alien to the idea that the character of phases may be the result of statistical generalizations.
 One thing is to admit that some kind of “chunking” of the incoming linguistic stimuli may be an essential part of acquisition and production, but it is another thing to suppose that language acquisition is effectively exhausted by this process, or that the process is one of “learning” as such.
 Indeed, infants seem to acquire the prosodic contour of their native language even before birth, strongly constraining or even dictating the relevant “chunk” boundaries (and other nuanced details of the language) well before any substantive “item-based constructions” can be postulated.
 It is precisely in ignoring this kind of instinctual cueing of language structure that C&C’s account goes awry.

 CUT “our account is agnostic with respect to the specific characterization of the various levels of linguistic representation, e.g., whether sound-based chunks take the form of phonemes, syllables, etc. What is central for the Chunk-and-Pass account is that there should be some form of sound-based level of chunking (or visual-based in the case of sign language), and a sequence of increasingly abstract levels of chunked representations into which the input is continually recoded.” (p.
 13)